Fashion Trends That Can Affect Your Health

 Playing Russian Roulette With Your Eyes

-Changing your eye color or adding cute (or scary) effects to your eyes seems to be the ultimate fashion accessory.
+Changing your eye color or adding cute (or scary) effects to your eyes could be seen as the ultimate fashion accessory.
 But the bottom line is, decorative contact lenses need to be cared for and cleaned just like normal contact lenses.
 If you share them with others or don't clean them properly you will get an eye infection.
-FDA-approved decorative contact lenses require a prescription from an eye doctor in the U.S. Many online contact lens sellers are fraudulent and dangerous.
+FDA-approved decorative contact lenses require a prescription from an eye doctor in the U.S. Many online contact lens sellers are fraudulent and their quality control practices may not be up to scratch.
 Only buy fashion contacts from an eye care professional, and learn the proper cleaning and wearing method.
 Your eyes are important.
 Take care of them.

 Nerve Pain and Tummy Aches From Too Much Squeeze